 - Comparing prices

-- Product price was high
+- The product price was high

 - shipping rates were too late during the checkout process